 Result: Slows Brain Atrophy

-Over the course of two years, the B-vitamin complex in Matter measurably slowed the rate of brain atrophy by 30%, and in certain brain regions involved in visuospatial learning and spatial long-term memory, the rate of grey matter atrophy was slowed by an average of 86%.
+Over the course of two years, the B-vitamin complex in Matter measurably slowed the rate of brain atrophy by 30%, and in certain brain regions involved in visuospatial learning and spatial long-term memory, the rate of gray matter atrophy was slowed by an average of 86%.

 Result: Supports Brain Function and Health

 Even if you’re healthy, you lose up to 20% of your brain volume over your lifespan.
 In normal aging, this decline is sometimes linked to declining brain function, impacting memory or concentration.
-Over time, lifestyle factors like alcohol consumption, smoking, and poor sleep habits can accelerate grey matter decline.
+Over time, lifestyle factors like alcohol consumption, smoking, and poor sleep habits can accelerate gray matter decline.
 The results from Oxford’s VITACOG study provide cause and effect evidence demonstrating that the B-vitamin complex in Matter can play an important role in supporting normal brain structure and function, and long-term brain health.

 Result: Regulates Homocysteine Metabolism